manaraph/node-api-with-postgres-DB/README.md

 > ALTER ROLE me CREATEDB;                           # Give user `me` access to create databases
 > \du                                               # Lists all roles/users
 > \q                                                # Exit from the default session
-> psql -d postgres -U me                            # Use the user me, and login using the password: `password`
+> psql -d postgres -U me                            # Connect as user me, and login using the password: `password`
 > CREATE DATABASE api;                              # Create a database API
 > \list                                             # Lists all avaialble database
 > \c api                                            # connect to the database `api`